GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 The risk assembly uses facet fields to capture relevant tool output details.
 The facet field's system flag allows data from different tools and different security frameworks to co-exist in the same file.

-FedRAMP required risk-metric data, such as likelihood and impact are specified with facet fields with system flag value of \"https://fedramp.gov\".
-FedRAMP required risk metrics must also have the class flag set to either \"initial\" or \"residual\".
+FedRAMP-required risk-metric data, such as likelihood and impact, are specified with facet fields with a system flag value of \"https://fedramp.gov\".
+FedRAMP-required risk metrics must also have the class flag set to either \"initial\" or \"residual\".
 There must always be an initial risk metric.
 If adjusted, there may be a residual risk metric as well.

 The uuid flag of the origin field must be set to the tool\'s UUID, and the type flag must be set to \"tool\".